 In short, meaninglessness is problematic for rational intelligence because it conflates meaningfulness with meaning-making.

-I am currently developing this analogy into a full talk "Expanded communication: beyond rationality and sense-making" for the learning module Big Intelligence Primer.
+I am currently developing this analogy into a full talk "Expanded communication: beyond rationality and sense-making" for the short course Big Intelligence Primer.

 Original publish date Nov 2018 (estim)